 Image 30 - Wooden sliding door.

-In addition to dividing and integrating environments, sliding doors give a modern and stylish appearance in the residence.
+In addition to dividing and integrating environments, the sliding doors give a modern and elegant appearance in the residence.

 Picture 31 - Suite with sliding door.